ysfiqbl/angular2-practice/README.md

 # Angular 2 Practise Step By Step

 ##Overview
 This very simple application to demonstrate the capabilities of Angular 2.
 It is not a tutorial but rather a of a teaching tool to help me teach Angular 2 to newbies.
-I will basically create do an hands-on Angular 2 workshop for one a day and this repo will contain the code that was completed at the end of each day.
+I will basically do a hands-on Angular 2 workshop for one a day and this repo will contain the code that was completed at the end of each day.
 So this repo is more of a reference for me and anyone that attended the session.

 ##Prerequisites
 - [Git](https://git-scm.com/downloads)